metapolator/metapolator/CONTRIBUTING.md

+# How To Contribute To Metapolator

 We're looking forward to accepting your contributions to this project!
 Here are a few tips to make it happen:

-1. Discuss!
+### 1\.
+Discuss!

-[File an issue](https://guides.github.com/features/issues/) proposing what you want to do, so that other members of the community can help your ideas fit.
+First step is to propose what you want to do, so that other members of the community can help your ideas fit into the architecture and schedule of the project.

+If you just have an idea, chat with us in our [G+ Community Page](https://plus.google.com/communities/110027004108709154749)

+If you have a concrete set of tasks already formed, [file an issue](https://guides.github.com/features/issues/) outlining them.

 We have a detailed interaction architecture plan (on [our wiki](https://github.com/metapolator/metapolator/wiki/interaction-design)), and [milestones](https://github.com/metapolator/metapolator/milestones) that we are following to build this product.
 So it is possible that if you run ahead, your ideas could go to waste if they don't fit smoothly into the project.